Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

         df.loc[i, 'hired'] = 1
 ```

 The big takeaway is the last *if* statement.
-That's where the target variable (aka *hired*) is set.
-This is the generative process.
-It simply states that if the temporary flag variable t1-t5 sum to at least three, then set hired equal to one, otherwise zero.
+That's where the target variable (aka *hired*) is set. *This is the generative process*.
+It simply states that if the temporary flag variable t1-t5 sum to three or or more, then set hired equal to one, otherwise zero.
 It's a simple decision based on a simple summation - probably not too far off of many real hiring decisions!

 It's worthwhile to apply just a bit more processing.
-Specifically, we want to remove those temporary flag variables t1-t5 and convert *experience* from an object type to numeric.
+Specifically, we want to remove those temporary flag variables t1-t5 and convert **experience** from an object type to numeric.

 ```
 # Drop target flags